 Feel free to connect with student ambassadors and alumni to learn more about what the school is looking for in candidates, but don’t try to reshape who you are and sell yourself like a “package” to the admissions committee.
 If you’ve done your research and you believe there is a good fit with the school’s culture, you should certainly be able to demonstrate your good “fit” while being genuine and authentic.

-Is interview just a formality?
+Is the interview just a formality?

 Many candidates believe that an MBA Admissions interview is just a formality.
 The truth is, if you get invited for an interview, you’re only half way there and you still need to ace the second half of the application process!

-If you tell a compelling story, show the right attitude, and develop a good connection with your interviewer, you could considerably increase your chances of admissions and be considered for a scholarship as a bonus!
+If you tell a compelling story, show the right attitude, and develop a good connection with your interviewer, you can considerably increase your chances of admissions and be considered for a scholarship as a bonus!
 Give your admissions officer a reason to vouch for you in front of the admissions committee!

 Even if you’ve already submitted your application, consider getting professional help with your interview prep, ideally from a former Admissions Director who interviewed hundreds of candidates.
 Admit Master offers interview prep packages that start from only $499 Canadian.